 Travel Activity Kit for 3 Year Old

-My eldest was 3.5 at the time of our trip & she has always loved little collectable things.
-She could spend an hour sorting buttons or lining up coloured blocks even as a toddler.
+My eldest was 3.5 at the time of our trip to Europe when we created these particular toddler activity packs.
+She has always loved little collectable things.
+She could spend hours sorting buttons or lining up coloured blocks, even as a toddler.

 - You don’t want mess while travelling

 - Many small children like to put things in their mouth!

 Age 3 is also at an age where learning is fun, so travelling is a great time to work on early skills in literacy and numeracy!

 Travel Activity Ideas For 3 and 4 Year Olds